Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

 All other PDR users

-This PDR approach is for anyone who has been using My Plan previously but who doesn't manage a team.
-It includes goal setting, and discussing career aspirations and development needs.
+This PDR approach is for anyone who doesn't manage a team.
+It includes goal setting and discussing career aspirations and development needs.
 One-to-one regular conversations will also be an essential part of the PDR approach.

-There are 3 main differences for current My Plan users:
+There are 3 main differences for all other PDR users:

 - 'performance and potential' ratings won't be used and therefore won't form part of the talent review process

-- the competency framework is not part of the process
+- the behaviour framework is not part of the process

 All non-PDR users